-- Tenderers must submit a request to participate and a preliminary offer which is clear, comprehensive and self-contained.
+- Tenderers must submit a request to participate and an preliminary offer which is clear, comprehensive and self-contained.
 The content and format of responses is prescribed at Annexe XX.
 Any item not specifically addressed in the Tenderer's proposal will be deemed as accepted by the Tenderer.
 The deferral of a response to a question or issue to the contract negotiation stage is not acceptable. - 130.
 The Preparatory Commission reserves the right to assess each offer solely on the basis of its content and without requesting any additional information or clarification.
 However, the Preparatory Commission also reserves the right, at its discretion, to request additional information or clarification from tenderers regarding the contents of their preliminary offer. - 131.
-Where the Tenderer is presented with a requirement or asked to use a specific approach, the Tenderer must not only state its acceptance, but also describe, where appropriate, how it intends to comply.
-Failure to provide an answer to an item will be considered an acceptance of the item.
-Where a descriptive response is requested, failure to provide the same will be viewed as non-responsive. - 132.
-The cost of preparing a proposal, attendance at any pre-proposal conference, meetings or oral presentations shall be borne by the Tenderers, regardless of the conduct or outcome of the solicitation process. - 133.
-Proposals must meet all the requirments listed in the RFP.
-Proposals which only meet part of the requirements will be rejected. - 134.
-A proposal may be withdrawn after submission provided that written notice of withdrawal is received by the Preparatory Commission prior to DD MM 202X. - 135.
-All proposals shall remain valid and open for acceptance for a period of 270 calendar days after the date specified for receipt of proposals.
+Where the Tenderer is presented with a requirement or asked to use a specific approach, the Tenderer must not only state its acceptance, but also describe, where appropriate, how it intends to comply. - 132.
+Where a descriptive response is requested, failure to provide the same will be viewed as non-responsive.
+The deferral of a response to a question or issue to the contract negotiation stage is not acceptable. - 133.
+The cost of preparing a proposal, attendance at any pre-proposal conference, meetings or oral presentations shall be borne by the Tenderers, regardless of the conduct or outcome of the solicitation process. - 134.
+Proposals submitted must contain all the formal requirements in terms of documentation listed in the RFP.
+Proposals which only contain part of the required documentation will be rejected.
+This does not pertain to the technical requirements, which will be assessed on their merits. - 135.
+A proposal may be withdrawn after submission provided that written notice of withdrawal is received by the Preparatory Commission prior to DD MM 202X.

-136. The Preparatory Commission reserves the right to verify any information contained in Tenderer's response or to request additional information after the proposal is received.
+- 136. All proposals shall remain valid and open for acceptance for a period of 270 calendar days after the date specified for receipt of proposals. - 137.
+The Preparatory Commission reserves the right to verify any information contained in Tenderer's response or to request additional information after the proposal is received.
 Incomplete or inadequate responses, lack of response or misrepresentation in responding to any questions will affect the evaluation.